RISE UP FOR OUR OCEAN

-Sea Youth Rise Up is a collaborative effort facilitated by The Ocean Project and the World Oceans Day network in partnership with the Big Blue & You and the Youth Ocean Conservation Summit, with support from the Ocean Foundation and Wildlife Conservation Society.
+Sea Youth Rise Up is a collaborative effort facilitated by The Ocean Project and the World Oceans Day network in partnership with the Big Blue & You and the Youth Ocean Conservation Summit, with support from NOAA, The Ocean Foundation and Wildlife Conservation Society.
+Support from the National Marine Sanctuary Foundation made this project possible.

 In less than a week, Sea Youth Rise Up campaign reached a social media audience of 208,667 accounts (not including retweets and shares that followed) specifically highlighting the importance of youth leadership in ocean conservation and our live broadcast.
 You can check out those results on Thunderclap.